-- A. Lot Site Plan approval is reserved for lots that are within an approved Final Site Plan.
-The development of individual lots must be consistent with the approved uses on the approved Final Site Plan, the Regulating Plan, and shall conform to Divisions 2 through 6 of this FBC. - B. No Lot Site Plan shall be approved by the development review staff until a plat consistent with the approved Final Site Plan has been recorded. - C. No Lot Site Plan shall be processed without a letter of approval from the Approval Authority. - D. The design of Civic Buildings shall be approved by the Approval Authority and development review staff.
+- A. Lot Site Plan approval is reserved for Lots that are within an approved Final Site Plan.
+The development of individual Lots must be consistent with the approved uses on the approved Final Site Plan, the Regulating Plan, and shall conform to Divisions 2 through 6 of this FBC. - B. If the Master and/or Final Site Plan included a division of land, no Lot Site Plan shall be approved until a Plat, or its equivalent, consistent with the approved Final Site Plan has been recorded. - C. Lot Site Plan approval for Civic Buildings shall require the approval of the Civic Building design by the Approval Authority and/or designated Board with review by development review staff. - D. Lot Site Plan approval includes the building permit process of the respective Approval Authority and shall follow all applicable Building Permit procedures of the Approval Authority, including Zoning Compliance Permits. - E. Lot Site Plan approval results in the issuance of all necessary building permits.

-SECTION 7.8 POST APPROVAL
+SECTION 7.8 POST FINAL SITE PLAN APPROVAL

-A. After a development order has been issued by the Approval Authority, the applicant will have 30 working days to submit all items listed in the post approval letter.
+A. After a development order has been issued by the Approval Authority for the Final Site Plan, the applicant will have an agreed upon adequate number of working days to submit all items listed in the post approval letter.
 Upon the determination that all requirements are met, including the issuance of any required state and federal agency permits, the Approval Authority will schedule a pre-construction meeting, if applicable.
 After a pre-construction meeting has taken place, construction is permitted consistent with the approved development order.